alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 #### **Preparation steps**

 **1. Prepare the application**
-- Instrument the TrashCat application using AltTester Unity SDK `v2.0.2`.
-For additional information you can follow [this tutorial](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x).
+- instrument the TrashCat application using AltTester Unity SDK `v2.0.2`- For additional information you can follow [this tutorial](https://alttester.com/walkthrough-tutorial-upgrading-trashcat-to-2-0-x/#Instrument%20TrashCat%20with%20AltTester%20Unity%20SDK%20v.2.0.x).
 - Based on your option to connect to AltTester Desktop you need to set AltServer Host of the instrumented app to:
     - localhost (`127.0.0.1`) - for local connection
     - IP/URL provided by the AWS Instance where AltTester Desktop is running - for remote connection